-At the University of Toronto, a postdoctoral position is available for one year.
-The successful applicant will join the research group led by Prof. Christoph Becker in studying decision making in software and information systems design and development and developing approaches for sustainable design in software & information systems practice.
-The desired start date is […]
+Postdoctoral Fellowship: The psychology of decision making in systems design At the University of Toronto, a postdoctoral position is available.
+The successful applicant will join the research group led by Prof. Christoph Becker to explore how decision making actually happens in systems development project teams.
+The initial appointment will be for one year, with the possibility […]

 Please join us at 4pm on May 10, 2018 for a DCI Lecture in BL 417 (Bissell building, 4th floor) by this year’s Fellow at the DCI, Dr. Marie Ferrario from the University of Lancaster!
 Values in Computing, Connecting the Bits.
 As we watch digital technology unleashing its power on personal, social and organizational aspects of human life, we […]

 Justin Joque, University of Michigan (presenting) John Cheney-Lippold, University of Michigan The DCI is pleased to host a book workshop on May 2.
 The event is free, everyone is welcome, but please RSVP (see below)!
 Workshop description Our finances, politics, media, opportunities, information, shopping and knowledge production are all mediated through statistics and related machine-learning techniques. […]

 The Digital Curation Institute (DCI) at the Faculty of Information at the University of Toronto is an interdisciplinary research unit led by Prof. Christoph Becker.
 It unites leading researchers in digital curation in a broad, inclusive perspective on the field, with the aim to provide a vibrant space of investigation, exchange and discussion (http://dci.ischool.utoronto.ca).
 The […]